 What is ILUC?

-At the time when the RED and FQD directives were being negotiated, back in 2008 and 2009, many scientific reports were already indicating that ILUC, due to increased biofuel production, has a high potential to outweigh any GHG benefits from the use of biofuels.
+Since the very first RED, many scientific reports were already indicating that ILUC, due to increased biofuel production, has a high potential to outweigh any GHG benefits from the use of biofuels.
 Since the laws were passed, scientific evidence has accumulated further.

-This briefing brings together the findings of a number of major reports on biofuels that examine the issue of ILUC and GHG emissions calculations for biofuels.
+This is a compilation of the findings of a number of major reports on biofuels that examine the issue of ILUC and GHG emissions calculations for biofuels.
 Drawing from a large amount of scientific evidence, it shows that accounting for ILUC in the emissions calculations of biofuels is appropriate.

 Already back in 2011, over 200 scientists wrote to the European Commission calling for policies to take account of indirect land use change: